jetwarp/embed.whatcardboard.com/README.md

 include uniquely identifying fields on messages you send if you wish to recognize a specific bounce response.

-### type: 'close'
+### type: "close"

 User has clicked the close / cancel button within the iframe.
 (Currently, no such element exists, so this will never be sent.)

 ## Messages accepted by the iframe

-### type: 'restart'
+### type: "present"

-Use for when the iframe is getting displayed after having been previously closed, to discard the user's previous state (displayed tab/mode, scroll position, etc).
+Tells the iframe to load UI elements for the user to select their headset.
+Once all the UI elements have been loaded, the iframe will respond with a `"ready"` message with `presentable: true` (see documentation of "ready" messages above).

+This message can be sent as many times as necessary by the embedding context: every subsequent message will reset the interface to its initial state, as if the UI had been freshly loaded.

-### type: 'query'
+### type: "query"

 Ask the iframe to re-send its stored device profile.
 Can be useful for when a page is getting focus after the selected viewer has been changed via another tab.

+### type: "reload"

+Reloads the iframe content, applying any cached updates (see documentation of "updateready" messages above).

 ## Device profile structure